-Use and characteristics of the Boulonnais
+Use and Characteristics of the Boulonnais Horse

 The Boulonnais is a true draught horse breed with a broad, strong chest, sloping shoulders and relatively short legs that provide a low centre of gravity.
 They are also elegant and attractive, with noble heads, fine coats and sensitive skin.
 They have no feathering on their legs.
 They stand between 14.3 hands (59 inches/150 cm) to 16.3 hands (67 inches/170 cm) high.
 In times past some members of the breed were swifter and faster than the modern type, and many tradesmen would buy a Boulonnais for speedy delivery work.
 These gentle horses were believed to improve the qualities of other draught breeds and French breeders would sell a Boulonnais abroad for this purpose.
 The only permissible coat colours are black, grey and chestnut.

-Origin and history of breeding Boulonnais horses
+Origin and breeding history of Boulonnais Horses

-Boulonnais horses in equestrianism
+Boulonnais horses in Equestrianism